johnny-t06/officeminutesv2/README.md

 ## To run locally
-You will need to initialize a Firebase project and extract the following keys.
+You will need to initialize a Firebase project and extract the following keys and populate a .env file.

 Download packages with npm and run ``` npm run dev ```.
 View on localhost:3000.

 ### Environment Variables